 The leasing activities of the Industrial Trucks & Services segment mean that the KION Group may be exposed to residual value risks from the marketing of trucks that are returned by the lessee at the end of a long-term lease and subsequently sold or re-leased.
 Residual values in the markets for used trucks are therefore constantly monitored and forecast.
 The KION Group regularly assesses its aggregate risk position arising from financial services.

 The risks identified are immediately taken into account by the Company in the costing of new leases by recognising writedowns or valuation allowances and adjusting the residual values.
 Risk-mitigating factors include the demand for used trucks, which stabilises the residual values of the KION Group’s industrial trucks.
-The majority of the residual values have underlying remarketing agreements that transfer any residual-value risk to the leasing company.
-This had a positive impact on the financial results in 2016.
+In many cases, the residual values are based on remarketing agreements that transfer any residual-value risk to the leasing company.
+This had a positive impact on the financial results in 2017.
 Groupwide standards to ensure that residual values are calculated conservatively, combined with an IT system for residual-value risk management, reduce risk and provide the basis on which to create the transparency required.

 The KION Group mitigates its liquidity risk and interest-rate risk attaching to financial services by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
 Long-term leases are primarily based on fixed-interest agreements.
 The credit facilities provided by various banks and an effective dunning process ensure that the Group has sufficient liquidity.